Rational points on elliptic K3 surfaces of quadratic twist type: Abstract

 \section{Abstract}

 In studying rational points on elliptic K3 surfaces of the form

-where $f,g$ are cubic or quartic polynomials (without repeated roots), we introduce a condition on the quadratic twists of two elliptic curves having simultaneously positive Mordell-Weil rank, and we relate it to the Hilbert property.
+where $f,g$ are cubic or quartic polynomials (without repeated roots), we introduce a condition on the quadratic twists of two elliptic curves having simultaneously positive Mordell-Weil rank.
+We prove a necessary and sufficient condition for the Zariski density of rational points by using this condition, and we relate it to the Hilbert property.
 Applying to surfaces of Cassels-Schinzel type, we prove unconditionally that rational points are dense both in Zariski topology and in real topology.